owolabioromidayo/owolabioromidayo.github.io/_posts/2023-12-10-Why-does-fib(40)-Elude-my-Sh_tty-Interpreter.md

 ### > Why am I interested?

- This is probably my first time experiencing a notable perf limitation.
+ This is probably my first time experiencing a notable performance limitation.
 Not just low FPS or slow progression, but actual refusal to compute.
 The only other thing like this I have experienced is Python's max recursion depth.

 Fundamentally, I knew it was a memory error, because why else would it get killed in that manner?
 If it was just a CPU performance issue, it would have eventually computed.
 If it was an implementation bug, I would have gotten a result.
 The OS was killing my process because it was hogging resources.